Nessus Manager Certificates and Nessus Agent

 Scenario: Agent can't communicate to manager due to broken certificate chain

-A common reason your certificate chain may be broken is if you change the server certificate on Nessus Manager but do not update the CA certificate.
+A common reason your certificate chain may break is that you change the server certificate on Nessus Manager but do not update the CA certificate.
 The agent is then unable to communicate to the manager upon restart.
 To resolve this issue, do one of the following:

 Unlink and relink the agent to Nessus Manager, which resets the certificate so the agent gets the correct CA certificate from Nessus Manager.